MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

     #...
 ]
 ```
-Add INTERNAL_IPS in settings.py; The INTERNAL_IPS conf is valid for a local development environment, if your dev env is different, you just change this field with your valid conf.
+Add INTERNAL_IPS in settings.py; The INTERNAL_IPS conf is valid for a local development environment, if your dev environment is different, you just change this field with your valid configuration.
 ```sh
 INTERNAL_IPS = ('127.0.0.1', '0.0.0.0', 'localhost',)
 ```